Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Results and Discussion

-It turns out that the current observation of this rich premixed flame agrees well with classic studies on diffusion flames, in terms of both the overall phenomenon and the range of oscillation frequencies (e.g., \cite{buckmaster1988infinite, chen1989buoyant}).
-According to these studies, such low-frequency oscillations of the flame result from buoyancy-induced flow surrounding the flame.
-The velocity difference between the hot burnt gases and the cold ambient air creates an unstable shear layer, which rolls up into toroidal vortices and sheds periodically.
-The current study thus refers to this low-frequency oscillation as the flame flickering instability, with its frequency denoted as $f_{\rm FI}$.

-At higher heat release rates (i.e., higher fuel flow rates and/or lower equivalence ratios), the sidebands around the primary oscillation frequency of the flame further split into two or more fundamental oscillation frequencies, each accompanied by its own harmonics, as shown in the bottom panel of Fig. \ref{Fig_03}.
-In the current study, this phenomenon is termed multi-mode oscillation.
-In this context, the corresponding primary oscillation frequency is defined as the fundamental frequency of the stronger mode.
-Three representative cases of different flame oscillation modes have been selected for further analysis, as discussed in the next section.
+At higher heat release rates (i.e., higher fuel flow rates and/or lower equivalence ratios), the sidebands around the primary oscillation frequency of the flame further split into two or more fundamental oscillation frequencies, each with its own harmonics, as shown in the bottom panel of Fig. \ref{Fig_03}.
+In the current study, this phenomenon is referred to as multi-mode oscillation, with the corresponding primary oscillation frequency defined as the fundamental frequency of the stronger mode.
+Three representative cases of different flame oscillation modes have been selected for further analysis, to be discussed in the next section.